cirosantilli/git-tutorial/index.md

 They live under `.git/refs/tags`.

-Difference from branches
+Difference from branches:

 - tags don't move automatically with commits, so you can refer to a commit forever by its tag, unless an evil developer changes the tag, which should almost never be done.
 - tags occupy a single namespace: there is no `remotes`.
 As a consequence, you have to be very careful with which tags you push to a remote so as to not overwrite other people's local tags.

 Typical usage: give version numbers: `1.0`, `1.1`, `2.0`